Vmlweb/VLBanner/README.md

 advert.purchaseRemoveAdverts()
 advert.restoreRemoveAdverts()
 ```
 If the transaction has been successful the banner will automaticlly hide itself and store its state in `NSUserDefaults`.
-You can access this value via the `VLBanner.shared.iapPurchased` boolean property. (true is removed)
+You can access this value via the `VLBanner.shared.iapPurchased` boolean property. (true is hidden)

 You can then use the following `VLBannerPurchaseDelegate` methods to be notified of IAP changes.
 ```swift